Everyone has a different stress definition, but its effects on our health are similar. Life is never stress-free, but we can make health our priority.

 1. Stress gives you intense headaches!
 Tension headaches are common in people who are under too much stress.
 It feels like you have a tight band around your head.
 The pain goes down to your neck and may strain you.

 2. Stress increases your risk of having depression, anxiety and mood swings.
 All these are common symptoms in menopause.
 Hormonal changes can cause them, but stress also adds up to the problem!
-Stress wears you out in an emotional and psychological way.
+Stress wears you out emotionally and psychologically.
 Dr. Berg has a good explanation of how stress affects your brain [2:33]:

 3. Stress gives you insomnia!
 When I’m stressed, I worry and think a lot.
 Is it the same for you?
 Whether you’re in menopause or not, stress is a major factor for sleep disturbances.